 If LC staff – or any other individuals – obtain, host, generate revenue from the operation of, or otherwise make use of the corporate property of LC.
 Inc, it is a federal corporate (and in our case, personal) liability, it is against international intellectual property laws, it is against federal tax law, and hence determinedly unlawful.
 Ergo to the above, thereupon the legal context of the situation, no. We will not revive LC or any of it’s assets, temporarily or indefinitely, and we will thusly take all reasonable precautions to ensure that we do not leak, or participate in the leakage of, such information to others.

-In our operation of the ANI server, we are stretching the rights of LC Inc to a grey area: we, persons originally indirectly designated to operate a primary asset by an officer of the company, are “separately performing public tests on” a production LC Inc asset as yore so authorized.
-In doing so, we are taking all reasonable precautions against intellectual theft (efforts to block world downloaders in this case), and we are not generating or accepting any revenue from the operation of the aforementioned corporate property.
+In our operation of the reunion server, we are stretching the rights of LC Inc to a grey area: we, persons originally indirectly designated to operate a primary asset by an officer of the company, are “separately performing public tests on” a production LC Inc asset as once authorized.
+In doing so, we are taking all reasonable precautions against intellectual theft (efforts to block world downloaders in this case), and are not generating or accepting any revenue from the operation of the aforementioned corporate property.

 Hosting the server for longer than we are already so doing would be legally precarious; hosting it indefinitely would be, by all interpretations, downright illegal.

 Will LC’s old staff remake a server similar to LockedCraft? (using different assets, different branding, etc.)